Towards Vorst's conjecture in positive characteristic: A one-dimensional analog of Vorst's conjecture in mixed characteristic

 \section{A one-dimensional analog of Vorst's conjecture in mixed characteristic}

 In this section we prove Theorem~\ref{introthm:mixed-char} (see Theorem~\ref{thm:charmixed} below).
-The proof is based on calculations involving de Rham--Witt forms in mixed charactersitic, here the key non-vanishing result is Proposition~\ref{sec6:nonvanishing}.
+The proof is based on calculations involving de Rham--Witt complex in mixed characteristic, which was introduced in \cite[Thm.~A]{HesselholtMadsen-drW}.
+The key non-vanishing result is Proposition~\ref{sec6:nonvanishing}.